Improving spliced alignment by modeling splice sites with deep learning: Discussions

 A marked limitation of minisplice is that it only models {\tt GT..AG} splice sites.
 Although miniprot considers {\tt GC..AG} and {\tt AT..AC} signals and minimap2 has recently adopted the same model, they may still prefer {\tt GT..AG} well scored by minisplice and misalign introns with non-{\tt GT..AG} splicing.
 In addition, minisplice predicts splice scores from the reference genome.
 It is not aware of mutations in other samples that may alter splice signals.
 This bias towards the reference genome may lead to misalignment in rare cases but it is minor in comparison to annotation-guided alignment implemented in minimap2, which is biased towards both the reference genome and the reference annotation.

 If we could predict splice sites to 100\% accuracy, we would be close to solving the \emph{ab initio} gene finding problem.
 However, the conserved splice signals only come from several bases around splice sites.
 Given hundreds of millions of {\tt GT}/{\tt AG} in a mammalian genome, we would make many wrong predictions just based on the several bases.
 The activation pattern at an internal layer suggests our model draws power from long-range composition of exonic sequences in addition to short-range signals around splice sites.
 The model may tend to classify a site as donor if the sequence on the left is similar to exonic sequences in composition.
+Nonetheless, even at 1\% false positive rate, our model would predict 3.75 million ($=3\times10^9\times2/16\times1\%$) false donor sites on average, an order of magnitude more than real donor sites.
+We must consider additional information for more accurate prediction.
 With $\ge$10kb windows and orders of magnitude more parameters, recent deep learning models such as SpliceAI, Pangolin and DeltaSplice will learn composition better.
 They may additionally see the promoter regions of many genes and species- or even tissue-specific regulatory elements.
 It is not clear how much their signals come from splice sites.
-At this point, methods combining HMM and deep learning~\citep{Gabriel:2024aa,Holst2023.02.06.527280} may be more advantegeous for coding sequences as they explicitly model gene structures and keep protein sequences in phase.
+At this point, methods combining HMM and deep learning~\citep{Gabriel:2024aa,Holst2023.02.06.527280} may be more advantageous for coding sequences as they explicitly model gene structures and keep protein sequences in phase.